 The Boleyn family descended from merchant stock, her great-grandfather, Geoffrey Bullen, was a London mercer who rose to be Mayor of the city from 1457-8 and recieved a knighthood.
 Her mother, Elizabeth Howard, was of much more illustrious origins, the daughter of Thomas Howard, Earl of Surrey, she was descended from Edward I and a host of aristocratic families.

 Mary grew up at Hever Castle near Edenbridge in the Kent countryside and was considered to be the prettier of the Boleyn sisters, she was reported to have had fair hair and blue eyes.
 In 1513 Mary was sent to the court of Brussels to serve as maid of honour to Margaret, Archduchess of the Austria and Regent of the Netherlands.
 The Archduchess was reported to be delighted with her.
-She later joined the entourage of the Princess Mary, sister of Henry VIII, when she journeyed to France to become the wife of its king.
+She later joined the entourage of Princess Mary, sister of Henry VIII, when she journeyed to France to become the wife of its king.

 Mary acquired an unsavoury reputation at the French court, she was eventually to become the mistress of the French king, Francis II, before being passed on to various courtiers.
-Francis ungallantly named her his "English mare" in reference to the ammount of times he had ridden her and was later to refer to her as "A great whore, 'the most infamous of all".
+Francis ungallantly named her his "English mare" in reference to the number of times he had ridden her and was later to refer to her as "A great whore, 'the most infamous of all".

 Following her return to England, Mary was appointed as Lady-in-Waiting to Henry VIII's Queen Catherine of Aragon and was married to William Carey, an esquire of the body, in February 1520, the king attended the wedding and made them a gift of 6s 8d.
 She later caught the eye of Henry VIII, who in turn made her his mistress.
 She had two children to William Carey, Catherine born around 1524 and Henry, who was born in March 1526.
 William's acceptance of his wife's affair with the king resulted in his being rewarded with two keeperships, a stewardship, an annuity, and manors and estates in two counties.